ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/value_extraction.rst

 Text Mode and the Enumeration List
 ----------------------------------

-The value extractor supports a mode of operation in which it can extract text strings instead of numeric values.
+The value extractor supports a mode of operation ("text mode") in which it extracts text strings instead of numeric values.
 Text mode can be enabled by supplying a comma-separated string of terms to the :ref:`enum_list <valueextractor>` parameter in your NLPQL statement.
  The enumlist acts like a term filter for the results.
-Only those terms appearing in the enumlist are returned in the ``value`` field.
+Only those terms appearing in the enumlist are returned in the ``value`` field of the JSON result.

-To illustrate how this works, suppose you have the task of searching medical records for the presence of hepatitis B or C infections.
+To illustrate how text mode works, suppose you have the task of searching medical records for the presence of hepatitis B or C infections.
 You want to use ClarityNLP to scan the data and report any lab results that mention HBV or HCV.
 The presence or absence of HBV or HCV is typically reported as either "positive" or "negative", or sometimes as just "+" or "-".

-You would start by constructing an enumlist with the terms and symbols that you want, such as ``positive, negative, +, -``.
-This string would be supplied as the value for the enum list.
-Your :ref:`termset <termset>` would be ``HBV, HCV``.
+You would start by constructing an enumlist with the terms and symbols that you want, such as ``"positive, negative, +, -"``.
+This string would be supplied as the value for the NLPQL enum_list.
+Your :ref:`termset <termset>` would include the strings ``"HBV"`` and ``"HCV"``.

-When you run your data, suppose that ClarityNLP encounters the sentence ``She was HCV negative, HBV +, IgM Titer-1:80, IgG positive``.
-The value extractor processes this sentence, notices that an enumlist is present, and puts itself into text mode.
-When finished processing the sentence it returns two results.
-The first JSON result has these values for the matching term and value fields (other fields omitted):
+Next suppose that, during a run, ClarityNLP were to encounter the sentence ``She was HCV negative, HBV +, IgM Titer-1:80, IgG positive``.
+The value extractor would process this sentence, noticing the presence of the enumlist, and therefore put itself into text mode.
+When processing completes the value extractor would return two results.
+The first JSON result would have these values for the matching "term" and "value" fields (other fields omitted):
 ::
    {
        "term":"HCV",
        "value":"negative"
    }

-The second JSON result has these values:
+The second JSON result would have these values:
 ::
    {
        "term":"HBV",
        "value":"+"
    }

+Thus the value extractor supports the extraction of textual "values" in addition to numeric values.

 Algorithm
 =========